God Talks to Gideon—and to Us

-Another familiar character in the book of Judges is Gideon (with three chapters devoted to him).
-Gideon is generally a fearful man who is cautious of God’s call, but who does fully obey God.
+Another familiar character in the book of Judges is Gideon.
+There are three whole chapters devoted to him.
+He is a fearful man who is at first cautious of God’s call.
+But eventually he does fully obey what God says to do.

-There are three initial things that God tells Gideon (though an angel):
+There are three initial things that God tells him, through his angel messenger:

 - “The Lord is with you mighty warrior!”
 Gideon’s response is to change the subject.